roibot10/GTAVBattleRoyaleMod/README.md

 Grand Theft Auto V and all related assets, trademarks, and intellectual property belong to Rockstar Games.
 This project is not affiliated with or endorsed by Rockstar Games.

 A legitimate purchased copy of GTA V is required to run this mod.

----

-## Context

-I wrote this in 2020 while learning C# — less than a month into the language, coming from a Java background in school.
-No AI tools.
-No Stack Overflow (GTA modding's legal gray area made code examples scarce).
-Resources were GTAForums threads, the ScriptHookV API headers, and the GTA V Native DB.

-I never finished it.
-Got a job offer and moved on.
-Found the code in 2026 and apparently it was more complete than I remembered.

-— Roi, 2026